Forastierii/wilson-o-naufrago/README.md

 Mas apresse-se, do contrário os perigos da ilha podem lhe custar a vida.

 ENGLISH: Wilson, the castway
-Wilson decided to drink and drive his airpline.
+Wilson decided to drink wine and drive his airpline.
 Bad idea!
 He ended up crashing his plane on a desert island, full of snakes!
 Yikes!
 Now he needs to send a message to his family of his whereabouts.
 Since Wilson does not have a very heartwarming relationship with his relatives, he has to convince his family